You are here

 Special Appropriations Riders

-Appropriations legislation may contain provisions often known as "riders," which may place restrictions on the use of appropriations.
-For example, a recent rider to the 1998 Energy and Water Development Act included a prohibition on the use of funds to influence congressional action on any legislation or appropriation matters pending before Congress except for communications to Congress as described in 19 U.S.C.
+Appropriations Acts may contain provisions often known as "riders," which may place restrictions on the use of funds provided in Appropriations.
+For example, a recent rider to the Consolidated Appropriations Act of 2014 included a prohibition on the use of funds appropriated in the Act to influence congressional action on any legislation or appropriation matters pending before Congress except for communications to Congress as described in 18 U.S.C.
 1913.
-Another rider to the 1998 Interior Act prohibited the use of funds for publication or distribution of literature that in any way tends to promote public support or opposition to any legislative proposal on which Congressional action is not complete.
-Information regarding such riders may be obtained from your legal counsel or the Office of Procurement and Assistance Management, DOE Headquarters.

 FEDERAL CONTRACTORS AND FINANCIAL ASSISTANCE RECIPIENTS

 A provision commonly referred to as the Byrd Amendment (31 U.S.C.
-1352) prohibits the use of Federal contract, grant, loan or cooperative agreement funds to pay any person for influencing or attempting to influence the executive or legislative branch with respect to certain specified actions.
+1352) prohibits the use of appropriated funds to pay any person for influencing or attempting to influence the executive or legislative branch with respect to certain specified actions.
 The specified actions include the following: